bens4lsu/theskinny-publish/Content/blog2/who-cares-about-erin-carter.md

 The writers think that this makes sense:

 The main lady has a daughter, and that daughter beat up a kid at school.
 Let's call him bloody-lip.
-So we start a scene where main character mom goes to bloody lip's house to talk to bloody lip's parents.
+So we start a scene where main character mom goes to bloody-lip's house to talk to bloody-lip's parents.
 He tells us that his dad is out of town, and that his mom is around back having a tennis lesson.
 Main character mom walks around back and spys the other mom banging the tennis instructor.

 And after that, they all go to school for that morning.